IBM/ibmi-oss-examples/python/xlsxwriter/README.md

 - Install ODBC driver and required dependencies.
     Refer to the [odbc setup guide](https://github.com/IBM/ibmi-oss-examples/blob/master/odbc/odbc.md#odbc) for platform specific instrctions.

+- When installing pyodbc on IBM i, pip will download and compile the pyodbc source code.
+This requires that some related components and source files be available for the compile to succeed.

+    ```bash
+    $ yum groupinstall "Development Tools"

+    $ yum install python3-devel unixODBC-devel
+    ```

 ## Getting Started

 1) Clone the IBM i OSS examples repo and change directory into `ibmi-oss-example/python/xlsxwriter`